Saxamos/car-detector/README.md

 ### Install the app

-Install the app in your virtual env.
+Create a python3 venv and all the required packages and the app in your virtual env.
 At the root of the project, run:
 ```
+python3 -m venv venv
+pip install -r requirements
 pip install -e .
 ```

 ### Run the tests
 ```
-TODO
+pytest
 ```

 ### Launch the app